Javascript is not enabled.

 Keep in mind

-• As long as your retirement benefits are suspended, your spouse and children cannot collect family benefits on your work record.
-Similarly, you cannot collect spousal benefits on your wife’s or husband’s record if your own retirement payments are suspended.
+• While your retirement benefits are suspended, your spouse and children cannot collect family benefits on your work record.
+Similarly, you cannot collect spousal benefits on your wife’s or husband’s record if your retirement payments are suspended.

-• You cannot collect retroactive benefits for the months in which your payments were suspended.
-Retroactivity is only available in connection with an initial claim for retirement benefits, if made after full retirement age.
+• You cannot collect retroactive benefits for the months your payments were suspended.
+Retroactivity is available only for an initial retirement benefits claim if it’s made after full retirement age.

 Join AARP to Continue